-The North Midland’s grand opening was on 30 June 1840 with a regular service to Sheffield and Derby starting the following day.
-Also on 1 July the Hull and Selby opened and the York and North Midland reached Normanton.
-It was now possible to travel by to train to London from Leeds, York, and Hull.
+The North Midland Railway’s grand opening was on 30 June 1840 with a regular service from Leeds Hunslet Lane station to Derby through Woodlesford starting the following day.
+To reach Sheffield passengers had to change at a station at Masbrough to the west of Rotherham.
+Also on 1 July 1840 the Hull and Selby Railway opened and the York and North Midland Railway, which had opened as far as South Milford in May 1939, was finally completed and reached Normanton via a junction at Altofts.
+It was now possible to travel by to train via Derby to London from Leeds, York, and Hull.

 Initially in 1840 there were five North Midland passenger trains a day, Monday to Saturday, in each direction between Leeds and Derby.
 Four stopped at Woodlesford.
 To Leeds at 9.06am, 12.36am, 3.51pm, (the non-stop train passed through at about 6.30pm), 11.06pm.
 On Sundays at 9.06am, 6.6pm, 10.6pm.
 It took 24 minutes to reach Leeds.

-All trains from York and Selby started running through Woodlesford to Leeds Hunslet Lane on 9 November 1840 when George Hudson took full control of the Leeds and Selby.
+A few months later all trains from York and Selby started running through Woodlesford to Leeds Hunslet Lane from 9 November 1840 when George Hudson took full control of the Leeds and Selby.
 To Leeds the trains passed through Woodlesford abut 9.0am, 12.30am, 4pm and 6pm.
 From Leeds the times were about 8.15am, 11.45am, 3.15pm and 6.15pm.
 As well as carriages from York they also had carriages for Selby and Hull which were detached at Milford Junction near South Milford.

-By 1843 there 5 North Midland trains from Woodlesford to Leeds with 1 passing through non stop.
-From Leeds there 5 trains with 1 non stop.
-On weekdays there were 8 Manchester and Leeds trains in each direction passing through, with four on Sundays from Manchester and three from Leeds.
-There 4 York and North Midland weekday trains to Leeds with carriages for Yrok, Selby, Hull and Darlington.
-There 5 trains in the opposite direction starting from Leeds.
-On Sunday there were 2 trains to Leeds and 3 from Leeds.
+By 1843 there five North Midland trains from Woodlesford to Leeds with 1 passing through non stop.
+From Leeds there five trains with one running without stopping.
+On weekdays there were eight Manchester and Leeds trains in each direction passing through, with four on Sundays from Manchester and three from Leeds.
+There were four York and North Midland weekday trains to Leeds with carriages from York, Selby, Hull and Darlington.
+There were five trains in the opposite direction starting from Leeds.
+On Sunday there were two trains to Leeds and three from Leeds.

 One of the early excursions through Woodlesford was on 12 September 1844 when 6,600 people travelled from Leeds to Hull in 240 carriages, marshalled in four trains drawn by a total of ten engines.